-Candidates and new employees are looking closely at an employer’s culture when job hunting.
-They are also looking for a sense of belonging with their co-workers.
-The saying, “People don’t quit jobs, they quit bosses” has a positive corollary: people who stay in jobs, stay for their co-workers.
-Exceptional corporate culture occurs when employers value team members and employees feel they play an important role in the company’s success.
-Every employee within the organization has a job to do, working toward common goals that are typically based on business targets and profitability markers.
-A successful company can’t be achieved alone, and it’s the recognition of that fact by all parties that create a positive, productive environment.
+Exceptional corporate culture occurs when employers value their team members, and employees know they play an important role in the company’s success.
+Every employee within the organization has a vital job to do, working toward common goals typically based on business targets and profitability markers.
+A successful company can’t be achieved alone, and it’s the recognition of that fact by all parties that creates a positive, productive environment.

-One way to build a positive environment is having a happy and engaged workforce.
-Companies that have a highly-engaged workforce realize a 41% reduction in absenteeism and 17% increase in productivity.
-Employees like to feel that their work is meaningful to the company and they are contributing to the business’s mission and goals.
+One way to build a positive environment is having a happy workforce.
+In general, companies which have a highly-engaged workforce experience less absenteeism and an increase in productivity.
+Employees like to feel that their work is meaningful to the company and that they are contributing to the business’s mission and goals.
 Creating a strong team is just one part of building that happiness at work.
-Gallup’s 2016 State of the American Workplace found “when employees possess a deep sense of affiliation with their team members, they are driven to take positive actions that benefit the business — actions they may not otherwise even consider.
-The best employers recognize that people want to build meaningful friendships and that company loyalty is built on such relationships.”
-Friendships at work also lead to strong personal and professional support groups and can also help boost an employee’s spirit and appreciation.
+Gallup’s State of the Global Workplace: 2022 Report found that, while workplace wellbeing is stable, it’s not very good overall.
+Only 21% of employees are engaged at work, and just 33% are thriving in their overall wellbeing.
+However, friendships at work can be sources of strong personal and professional support that can help boost an employee’s spirit and appreciation.

 How to Build Workplace Camaraderie

-Workplace camaraderie is an important environmental necessity within a company.
-Yet when a team of people grows together, enjoy each other’s company, and support each other’s strengths, it can only grow stronger.
+When a team of people achieves together, enjoys each other’s company, and supports each other’s strengths, it provides the foundation for continual growth for workplace culture and organizational success.
 To help build workplace camaraderie, employers can:

-- Create a Company Culture that is Open to Relationship Building: An employee who is a good culture fit believes in the company’s mission, upholds its values, meshes well with team members and possesses a work ethic that’s aligned with the expectations of the company.
-When employees feel at ease and in the workplace, your employees will be more likely to engage in deeper, more meaningful conversations with their coworkers.
+- Create a Company Culture That Encourages Relationship Building.
+An employee who is a good culture fit feels free to show up being their authentic self while believing in the company’s mission, upholding its values, meshing well with team members, and possessing a work ethic aligned with the expectations of the company.
+When employees feel at ease in the workplace, they’re more likely to engage in more meaningful and productive conversations with their coworkers.

-- Encourage Group Participation in Projects: Have the team work together on projects.
-As part of an employee 30/60/90 day onboarding program, getting a new hire involved with a team project will encourage employee engagement.
-Teamwork means helping each other by together to achieve the same goal, which is the success of the company.
+- Encourage Group Participation in Projects.
+Have the team work together on projects.
+Getting a new hire involved with a team project will encourage employee engagement.
+Teamwork means helping each other achieve the same goal, which is ultimately the success of the company.